Table of Contents

 - More detailed than low-fidelity, usually created with digital tools.

-- Include specific layout details, like exact button sizes or grid systems, but still avoid colors or images.
+- Include specific layout details, such as exact button sizes or grid systems, but avoid using colors or images.

 - Purpose: Refine the structure and get team feedback.